dmbarbour/awelon/AboutAO.md

         %lwcwrwc    (aka `rot4`)
         {&par}      (an annotation)

 The canonical expansion of inlined ABC is simply each ABC operator alone.
 For example, the definition of `%vrwlc` is effectively `%v %r %w %l %c`.
-Capabilities must always be in canonical form.
+ABC's drop operator would be represented as `%%`.

 AO's inlined ABC in AO may contain most of ABC, excepting text, numbers (`#0123456789`), blocks, and whitespace.
-Of course, AO has its own support for text, numbers, blocks, and whitespace.
-In addition, while AO is syntactically able to represent any ABC capability, most AO compilers will forbid all except annotations.
-The restriction on capabilities is discussed below.
+AO has its own support for text, numbers, blocks, and whitespace.
+In addition, while AO is syntactically able to represent any ABC capability, most AO compilers should forbid all except annotations and discretionary sealers... preferably at parse-time.
+This restriction on capabilities is discussed below.

 *Note:* AO does not allow inlining of ABCD.
 ABCD extends ABC with a fixed dictionary, which is redundant in context of AO's own dictionary feature.
 Instead, ABCD should always be generated as a postprocess to compress a raw ABC stream.